-- 6. (1) The board of directors of an insurer must assess whether, and to what extent, the establishment of committees of the board is necessary and appropriate. - (2) Committees of the board must - - (a) be structured to ensure that they have the necessary authority, independence, resources and expertise; - (b) have access to all relevant employees and information to perform their functions; and - (c) have a clearly defined and documented mandate and functions.
+- 6. (1) The board of directors of an insurer must assess whether, and to what extent, the establishment of committees of the board is necessary and appropriate. - (2) Committees of the board must - - (a) be structured to ensure that they have the necessary authority, independence, resources and expertise; - (b) have a clearly defined and documented mandate and functions; and - (c) have access to all relevant employees and information to perform their mandate and functions.